gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 - Further explain recursion
 - Explain two categories of algorithms: _divide and conquer_ and _dynamic programming_

-## Video Lessong
+## Video Lesson

 - [Slide Deck used for C16](https://docs.google.com/presentation/d/1V4ycrfl3dbL0IbRHqK3ytU45VyMJQNHhyxpc3Ti2e28/edit?usp=sharing)

 ## What is an an Algorithm?

 Before we can discuss different algorithmic strategies, we need to understanding what an algorithm _is_.
 An **algorithm** is a finite set of instructions that, if followed, accomplishes a particular task.
 We can think of it as a series of steps to accomplish a task.
-For example Google maps has an algorithm to calculate the best route to drive between any two points on map.
+For example, Google maps has an algorithm to calculate the best route to drive between any two points on map.

 All algorithms must have: